tomahawkins/ivory-backend-acl2/README.md

-# Ivory to ACL2 compilation and Ivory assertion verification and optimzation.
+# Ivory Assertion Verification and Compilation to ACL2

 [Ivory](https://github.com/GaloisInc/ivory) is a C like DSL embedded in [Haskell](http://haskell.org) for hard realtime embedded applications.
 [Galois](http://corp.galois.com/) is currently using Ivory to build a [quadcopter autopilot](http://smaccmpilot.org/) for [DARPA](http://www.darpa.mil/)'s [HACMS](http://www.darpa.mil/Our_Work/I2O/Programs/High-Assurance_Cyber_Military_Systems_(HACMS).aspx) program.

-This ivory-backend-acl2 library provides a means to compile Ivory programs to ACL2 for formal analysis.
+This library provides a means to verify Ivory assertions, and hence optimize them out of the generated code, and to compile complete Ivory programs into ACL2 for higher levels of formal verification.

 # Installation